liferay/liferay-docs/develop/tutorials/articles-dxp/02-from-liferay-6-to-liferay-7/09-advanced-customization-with-ext-plugins/09-advanced-customization-with-ext-plugins-intro.markdown

 more information on these sample projects, see the [Liferay Sample Modules](/develop/tutorials/-/knowledge_base/7-0/liferay-sample-modules) tutorial.
-Usable extension points are also documented throughout Liferay's Developer Network categorized by the @product@ section involved.
+Usable extension points are also documented throughout Liferay's Customer Portal categorized by the @product@ section involved.
 For example, [Overriding MVC Commands](/develop/tutorials/-/knowledge_base/7-0/overriding-mvc-commands) and
 [Customizing the Product Menu](/develop/tutorials/-/knowledge_base/7-0/customizing-the-product-menu),